Tenggerese dialect: Geographic distribution and usage

 Tenggerese is primarily spoken by the Tenggerese people who inhabit areas in and around the Bromo Tengger Semeru National Park in East Java, which is administratively divided among the regencies of Pasuruan, Probolinggo, Malang, and Lumajang.
 Tenggerese villages are concentrated in eastern Malang, southern Pasuruan, southwestern Probolinggo, and northwestern Lumajang.
 The Tengger people form the majority population in Tosari District (Pasuruan) and Sukapura District (Probolinggo).
-They are also found in several other villages, including Ledokombo, Pandansari, and Wonokerso in Sumber District (Probolinggo); Keduwung in Puspo District (Pasuruan); Kayu Kebek and Ngadirejo in Tutur District (Pasuruan); Ngadas in Poncokusumo District (Malang); as well as Argosari and Ranu Pani in Senduro District (Lumajang).
+They are also found in several other villages, including Ledokombo, Pandansari, and Wonokerso in Sumber District (Probolinggo); Keduwung and Pusung Malang in Puspo District (Pasuruan); Kayu Kebek, Blarang, Andono Sari, and Ngadirejo in Tutur District (Pasuruan); Ngadas in Poncokusumo District (Malang); as well as Argosari and Ranu Pani in Senduro District (Lumajang).
 Of all the villages, only Ngadas and Ranu Pani fall within the boundaries of the Bromo Tengger Semeru National Park, and are therefore designated as protected conservation areas.
 Most of the Tengger villages are located in mountainous and rugged terrain at elevations of up to 2,100 meters above sea level.
 Their relative isolation—from one another as well as from the outside world—has not only helped preserve the language but also fostered noticeable variation in Tenggerese across different villages.

 Tenggerese is the primary language used in daily communication within the Tengger community.
 It is mostly employed in informal and semi-formal settings, such as conversations with family and friends or in village meetings.
 In formal contexts, such as schools, Standard Javanese and Indonesian are generally used, although Tenggerese may also be spoken when the teachers are native Tengger speakers.
 The language also plays an important role in cultural life, being used in traditional ceremonies and rituals, particularly in the recitation of mantras and oral literature such as folktales.
 Traditional Tengger ceremonies, including weddings, continue to be conducted in Tenggerese.
 Tenggerese speakers, especially adults, are generally bilingual or trilingual.
 They are proficient in Tenggerese and Arekan Javanese (basa ngisor).
 Tenggerese is used in communication among fellow Tengger people, while basa ngisor is employed when speaking with non-Tengger Javanese.
 Although code-switching occurs when necessary, Tenggerese remains the consistent medium of communication within the community, even in the presence of outsiders.
 In addition, most speakers are fluent in Indonesian, the national language, and many also have competence in English, due to the Bromo Tengger Semeru National Park being a major tourist destination frequently visited by international travelers.